-Ph.D.
-Professor of Sociology & Chair of Social Gerontology, as well as Scientific Leader (w-Prof. Hannah Bradby) of the Research Group on Welfare and Lifecourse at the Dept. of Sociology of Uppsala University.
+Ph.D., Professor of Sociology & Chair of Social Gerontology at the Dept. of Sociology of Uppsala University.
+Beginning in January 2021 (and for 5 yrs.), she holds the position of Editor-in-Chief of Ageing & Society.
 The Gerontological Society of America awarded Prof. Torres the Fellow status "In recognition of outstanding achievement and exemplary contributions to the field of gerontology" in 2017.
 She was also elected into the (Swedish) Royal Society of Sciences in 2016.

 Akademiska meriter: FD, prof. i sociologi 10, ssk socialgerontologi

-Prof. Torres was one of the scientific experts who worked on the latest policy plan on quality within elderly care that the the Swedish Government launched in 2017 (which in Swedish is called the SOU Nationella Kvalitetsplan för Äldreomsorgen).
-Sandra is also a member of both the Steering and the Management Committee for the COST- research network on old age and social exclusion (ROSENet).
-Together with Prof. Ariela Lowenstein (Haifa University, Israel), she co-leads the Working Group on Civic Exclusion in this COST-funded network (a network that brings together 140+ researchers in 35 countries).
-She is also one of the few scholars in Europe that co-chairs an interest group for the Gerontological Society of America and is the President of the the Research Committee on Aging of the Int’l.
-Sociological Association.
-She stepped down as President of the Swedish Gerontological Society (SGS) and as a council member to the International Association of Gerontology and Geriatrics (IAGG) in 2015 after having held both of these positions since 2009.
+Listing all of Prof. Torres' contributions to these areas is not possible.
+A couple of them deserve, however, attention.
+Thus, Sandra was one of the scientific experts who worked on the latest policy plan on quality within elderly care that the the Swedish Government launched in 2017 (which in Swedish is called the SOU Nationella Kvalitetsplan för Äldreomsorgen).
+Between 2016-2020, she was also a member of both the Steering and the Management Committee for the COST- research network on old age and social exclusion (known as ROSENet; a network that brought together 180+ researchers in 41 countries).
+Together with Prof. Ariela Lowenstein (Haifa University, Israel), she co-lead the Working Group on Civic Exclusion in this COST-funded network She is also one of the few scholars in Europe that co-chairs an interest group for the Gerontological Society of America (a responsibility she has held ever since 2006 when the founder of this group - Dr. Allen Glicksman of the Philadelphia Aging Corporation asked her to join him in leading this group).
+Since 2018, Sandra the President of the Int’l.
+Sociological Association's Research Committee on Aging (RC-11).
+In 2015, she stepped down as President of the Swedish Gerontological Society (SGS) and as a council member to the Int'l.
+Association of Gerontology and Geriatrics (IAGG) after having held both of these positions since 2009.
+In 2019, she was elected as President/ Chair of the Socio-Behavioral Section of IAGG-ER, which is the European Region division of the Int'l.
+Association of Gerontology and Geriatrics (IAGG).
+As such, she is a member of the Executive Committee of IAGG-ER.

 Her latest book is entitled Ethnicity & Old Age: Expanding our Imagination (published in 2019 by Policy Press).
 In 2016 she edited two collections for Routledge: one entitled Ageing in Context of Migrations (edited together with Ute Karl) which was published in the Routledge Advances in Sociology Series and another entitled Older People and Migration: Challenges for Social Work (edited together with Susan Lawrence).

-As stated above, Prof. Torres took on the leadership of The Social Gerontology Group at the Department of Sociology in 2011.
+As stated above, Prof. Torres took on the leadership of The Social Gerontology Group at the Department of Sociology in 2011 and lead the group for several years.
 This group builds on a tradition from 1976, when the late Prof. em.
 Lars Tornstam (who held the first Chair in Social Gerontology at this department) initiated the first academic courses in Gerontology at Uppsala university and, together with a group of devoted researchers, launched a series of gerontological research projects a couple of years later.

 The research projects that this group led when it was founded were all done within the framework of a large national multidisciplinary gerontological program - Elderly in Society - Past, Present and in the Future.
 The outcome of this program showed, among other things, the necessity of academic gerontological research in more stable forms.
 The program published 35 research reports and three books (all in Swedish).